slowernews/wisdom-tldr/chapters/chapter_1_self.md

 "Seek validation through creation, not through appreciation." (...)
 "You are a story you tell yourself."
 -- Naval Ravikant*

-> *"Self-confidence is the memory of success."
--- David Storey*

-> *"Out of your vulnerabilities will come your strength."
--- Sigmund Freud*

 ### How to overcome shame and grow confidence?